ledgerW/pathlight/memory-bank/activeContext.md

   - Improved loading state management to only show spinners when appropriate

 ## Next Steps
+- Create additional content for blog, guides, and FAQ sections
+- Replace placeholder tracking IDs with actual analytics account IDs
+- Consider implementing a content calendar for regular blog and guide updates
+- Monitor SEO performance and make adjustments as needed
+- Consider adding a search functionality for content pages

 - ~~Fix the new user arrival flow issues~~ (Completed):
   - ~~Debug and fix the anonymous response transfer functionality~~ (Fixed by saving responses individually)
   - ~~Ensure proper authentication after account creation~~ (Fixed with proper token handling)